Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/xmvZ.md

 >However, discontinuity-induced bifurcations cannot be examined in the same way, as there is no slow manifold in these cases.

 We will make more clear in the text that discontinuous systems are not being considered.

-Because all typical RNNs are at least piecewise smooth, we believe that this limitation still includes a really big part of relevant dynamical systems and is therefore a very general theoretical result.
+Because all both theoretical models and activation functions for RNNs are at least continuous and piecewise smooth, we believe that this limitation still includes an essential part of relevant dynamical systems and that therefore our theory is very general.

-Further, the smoothness of the system determines how close and how smoothly the invariant manifold will change w.r.t. perturbation parameter.
+Furthermore, the smoothness of the system determines how close and how smoothly the invariant manifold will change w.r.t. perturbation parameter.
+If there is no assumption about even continuity, then the system will not

+Finally, we rely on the minimal requirement of continuity of the vector field to be able to

 >1.
 It is unclear under what conditions RNN dynamics can be decomposed into slow-fast form to which we can apply Theorem 1.